- Ohio Adjutant General-authorized Ohio National Guard reimbursements you received for group life insurance premiums you paid; AND

 Most people who receive wage or salary income from an employer participate in a subsidized plan.
 If you're not sure, check with your employer.

 We'll calculate this credit amount for you.
 Just enter the total amount of eligible contributions you made during the year.

 Columbus, Ohio 43218-2382

 If you have any further questions about claiming this credit, call the ODSA at 614-995-2292 or 1-800-848-1300, or visit the ODSA website.

-If you earned wages, salaries, tips, or commissions in Indiana, Kentucky, West Virginia, Michigan, or Pennsylvania, do NOT include it here.
+If you're a full-year Ohio resident and you earned wages, salaries, tips, or commissions in Indiana, Kentucky, West Virginia, Michigan, or Pennsylvania, do NOT include it here.
 This income is not taxed, so it doesn't qualify for the credit.

 If all of the money you withdrew from the College Advantage program account was used for qualified higher education expenses or was withdrawn because of the beneficiary's death, disability, or receipt of a scholarship, don't include it as a non-education expenditure from college savings accounts addback.

 Here are the rules for what you do and don't need to include as an addback (these only apply if you are a College Advantage account owner or beneficiary):

 - You don't have to include any amount you used to buy tuition credits or units before January 1, 2000.

 - You need to include the portion of the distribution from your College Advantage 2014 Form 1099-Q that's from original contributions or purchases made that aren't excluded by being purchased before January 1, 2000.
 This is the nonearnings portion (usually the original contribution or purchase price unless the account has declined in value below these amounts), and it only needs to be included if either the account owner or the beneficiary has taken an Ohio contribution deduction for the contributions or purchases this year or in a prior year.